DBJDBJ/dbj_dll_user/README.md

 ```

 dll will be properly unloaded when it's holder goes out of scope.
-For the fancy test unit please look into test.cpp.
+For the fancy test unit please look into `test.cpp`.

-In the testing [dbj--simplelog](https://github.com/dbj-systems/dbj--simplelog) is used.

 <hr/>
 Copyright 2018 by dbj@dbj.org